CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.9 Mobile Workplace.md

 For mobile work, labor law and labor protection framework conditions SHOULD be observed and regulated.
 All relevant points SHOULD be governed either by company agreements or by individual agreements made between the mobile employee and the employer in addition to the employment contract.

-#### INF.9.A8 Mobile Workplace Security Policy [IT Leader]All relevant security requirements for mobile workstations SHOULD be documented in a mandatory security policy for mobile workers.
+#### INF.9.A8 Mobile Workplace Security Policy [IT Leader]
+All relevant security requirements for mobile workstations SHOULD be documented in a mandatory security policy for mobile workers.
 In addition, it SHOULD be coordinated with the existing security guidelines of the institution as well as with all relevant specialist departments.
-Also, the security policy for mobile workstations SHOULD be updated regularly.
+Also, the security policy for mobile workstations SHOULD be updated on a regular basis.
 Likewise, it SHOULD specify that a representative be named for each mobile employee and that the substitution process be rehearsed on a regular basis.
 The staff of the institution SHOULD be sensitized and trained with regard to the current security policy.

 #### INF.9.A9 Encryption of Portable IT Systems and Media [User]

-To ensure that information worthy of protection can not be viewed by unauthorized third parties, SHOULD it be ensured that they are protected in accordance with the internal guidelines.
+To ensure that information worthy of protection can not be inspected by unauthorized third parties, it should be ensured that they are protected in accordance with the internal guidelines.
 Mobile data carriers and clients SHOULD be encrypted.
 The cryptographic keys SHOULD be kept separate from the encrypted device.

 ### 3.3 Requirements for increased protection requirements